pseudo-you/pseudo-you/README.md

 Thank you for reading thus far and if someone could send this to the bingle/kyusoob individual it would be appreciated, many thanks

-I also don't mind being blocked, I just want them to know more of the other side of the story since I did actually see them talk about me behind my back and did nothing, mea culpa
+I also don't mind being blocked, I just want them to know more of the other side of the story since I did actually see them talk about me behind my back and did nothing to confront them then, mea culpa